 Here’s a few pics of my one – I’m giving it to my two pretty poppets for Christmas (yes, they’re still young enough to happily share things, LOL!) as they are right into fairies right now. 🙂

 Oh!
-And remember that gorgeous swivel hook and loop from Handbag Hardware Australia?
+And remember that gorgeous swivel hook and loop from Betty Box Pleat?
 Well, here’s a few close up shots of it – I’m seriously in love with this set and can’t wait to use them again!!!

 Thank you to everyone who followed along and participated in this sew along.
 I’ve had heaps of fun trying a few new things and am loving seeing and hearing how your Hang About Toiletry Bags are coming along.
 I can’t WAIT to see the finished bags!!!